-Internal evaluation of the new accommodation at Albert Facey House is ongoing and any OSH changes required are promptly addressed.
-There is ongoing review of the Office's emergency procedures for dealing with unreasonable conduct by visitors to the Office.
-During 2012-13 there were trial evacuations of Albert Facey House, where the fire alarms were sounded and all staff within the building were evacuated for drill purposes.
+Internal evaluation of the accommodation at Albert Facey House is ongoing and workplace inspections are undertaken regularly by the Office's elected OSH Representatives.
+Any OSH changes identified are promptly addressed:

+- There is ongoing review of the Office's emergency procedures for dealing with unreasonable conduct by visitors to the Office; and - During 2013-14 there was a trial evacuation of Albert Facey House, where fire alarms were activated and all staff within the building were evacuated for drill purposes.

-Annual Performance
+Annual performance

-During 2012-13, there were no workers' compensation claims recorded within the Office.
+During 2013-14, there were no workers' compensation claims recorded within the Office.